 When it comes to do-it-yourself web design you have to set yourself up for success.
 You don’t want to break your website by making changes live.
-All it takes is one small error in your code like something not closed correctly, and you can leave your visitors looking at a garbled up mess, leaving your visitors with a less-than-desired experience and leaving yourself not looking the best you could look in their eyes.
+All it takes is one small error in your code, like something not closed correctly, and you can leave your visitors looking at a garbled up mess, with a less-than-desired experience and you end up not looking so great in their eyes.

 You will need to copy over your current site to whatever platform you choose.
 This means getting a copy of all your website files and, if you’re using WordPress, you’ll also need to get a copy of your MySQL database too.

 You’ll want to have a fully-functioning copy of your current site up and running in your development environment so when you’re done you can push everything back up to your live site and roll out your new design.

 Providing that you’re comfortable working with code, you need to take the next responsible website owner step and set up a development environment.